Blog / Account takeover , Fraud analytics

 “Fraudsters have many social engineering tactics...

-• They answer security questions correctly: fraudsters will dig around on social media or buy answers to security questions online to pass the customer service GDPR checks.
+• They answer security questions correctly: Fraudsters will dig around on social media or buy answers to security questions online to pass the customer service GDPR checks.
 Security systems based on personal questions like address, name and phone number, aren’t good enough any more.

-• Use distraction and emotional manipulation: fraudsters can use artificial background noises on the phone like the sound of a crying baby or barking dog to play on the employee’s emotions.
+• Use distraction and emotional manipulation: Fraudsters can use artificial background noises on the phone like the sound of a crying baby or barking dog to play on the employee’s emotions.
 If that doesn’t work, they fake emotional distress, either getting angry or pretending they are really sad or anxious.

-• Play the victim: fraudsters may pretend that their account has been taken over and that's why they need to change account information or gain access.
+• Play the victim: Fraudsters may pretend that their account has been taken over and that's why they need to change account information or gain access.

-• Build relationships with employees over time: some fraudsters will befriend customer services before they ask for details.
+• Build relationships with employees over time: Some fraudsters will befriend customer services before they ask for details.
 They build a rapport, often requesting to speak to a particular staff member again and again.

-• Call at abnormal times: fraudsters tend to call in the evenings to target temporary or newer staff.”
+• Call at abnormal times: Fraudsters tend to call in the evenings to target temporary or newer staff.”

 Why is this a concern for merchants?